dragvideo/dragvideo.github.io/README.md

 # Nerfies

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains the source code for the [DragVideo website](https://dragvideo.github.io/).

 If you find Nerfies useful for your work please cite:
 ```
-@article{park2021nerfies
+@article{deng2023dragvideo,
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
+      title={Dragvideo: Interactive drag-style video editing},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
+      author={Deng, Yufan and Wang, Ruida and Zhang, Yuhao and Tai, Yu-Wing and Tang, Chi-Keung},
-  journal   = {ICCV},
+      journal={arXiv preprint arXiv:2312.02216},
-  year      = {2021},
+      year={2023}
       }
 ```

 # Website License